lewisknewton/questionnaire-engine/README.md

 Their endpoints are defined in [app.js](app.js).
 The functions called at these endpoints are defined in [api-routes.js](routes/api-routes.js) and [web-routes.js](routes/web-routes.js), respectively.

-For simplicity and security, resources' short IDs are used in endpoints instead of their unique IDs.
-See [Security](#security) for more detail.

 ### API Routes

 The following routes may be accessed after prepending `api` e.g. `xx.xxx.xxx.xx/api/questionnaires`.